Premenstrual syndrome (PMS)

 How is PMS diagnosed?

-To confirm the diagnosis, your doctor may ask you to keep a record of your symptoms for at least 2 menstrual cycles.
-This helps find patterns and rule out other conditions that may cause similar symptoms.
+Show your doctor a record of your symptoms for at least 2 menstrual cycles.
+This helps them find patterns and rule out other conditions.

 There are no specific tests for PMS.
-Your doctor may suggest tests to rule out other possible causes of your symptoms.
-For example, thyroid disorders or other mood conditions.
+Your doctor may suggest blood tests to check your thyroid function.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.